 Federal, state, and local regulatory agencies with jurisdiction over wetlands may define and describe wetlands in a different manner than that used in this inventory.
 There is no attempt, in either the design or products of this inventory, to define the limits of proprietary jurisdiction of any Federal, state, or local government or to establish the geographical scope of the regulatory programs of government agencies.
-Persons intending to engage in activities involving modifications within or adjacent to wetland areas NOT FOR CONSULTATION should seek the advice of appropriate federal, state, or local agencies concerning specified agency
+Persons intending to engage in activities involving modifications within or adjacent to wetland areas NOT FOR CONSULTATION should seek the advice of appropriate federal, state, or local agencies concerning specified agency regulatory programs and proprietary jurisdictions that may affect such activities.

-ATTACHMENT 15: EPC-CP-PIP-2101, NPDES MUTI-SECTOR GENERAL PERMIT
+ATTACHMENT 15: EPC-CP-PIP-2101 NPDES MULTI-SECTOR GENERAL PERMIT